 Read more: 10 places you have to visit on the Algarve

 We’re heading to Menorca for a family holiday next month and I can’t wait!
 Menorca is a beautiful and super chilled island with gorgeous beaches that are mostly calm and child-friendly.
 There are loads of great resorts but we’ve opted for a private villa in the countryside and plan to discover a new beach area every day!

 ^ In Menorca – I can’t wait to return with the kids next month!

-My number 1 tip for choosing a destination
+My number 1 tip for choosing a family holiday destination

 Have you come across an area you’ve never heard of?
 Maybe you’ve seen a bargain all-inclusive holiday to Marmaris but…errrr…what’s Marmaris like?

 If you’re anything like me, your first instinct will be to do a quick Google Image search to see what it looks like.
 Now the problem with Google Images is that the top photos are always perfect stock photos that are highly edited and oversaturated.
 A good stock photographer with access to Photoshop can make any beach look nice so don’t trust these images!